telerik/ajax-docs/controls/window/client-side-programming/overview.md

 ## The Different Contexts

-__RadWindow__ is usually used to load an entire page which means this page is placed inside an __iframe__.The iframe has its own context (i.e., *window* and *document* objects) that is independentof the main page context (where the RadWindow is declared and opened).
+**RadWindow** is usually used to load an entire page which means this page is placed inside an **iframe**.
+The iframe has its own context (i.e., *window* and *document* objects) that is independent of the main page context (where the RadWindow is declared and opened).

-For the purpose of this article, the page where the RadWindow markup resideswill be called __Main Page__ and the page loaded in the RadWindow will be called __Content Page__.
+For the purpose of this article, the page where the RadWindow markup resides will be called **Main Page** and the page loaded in the RadWindow will be called **Content Page**.

-Browsers create a strong separation between an iframeand the main frame, and you cannot drag, move or display objects and HTML elements out of the Content Page towards the Main Page or vice versa.
+Browsers create a strong separation between an iframe and the main frame, and you cannot drag, move or display objects and HTML elements out of the Content Page towards the Main Page or vice versa.

 It is important to distinguish between these contexts, because the ways to get a reference to the RadWindow object in either of them are different(and are explained below).

-It is also important to avoid adding event handlers from one context into the other (e.g., an OnClientClose handler should not be addedinside the Content Page).
-If you need to execute logic in the content page, you can [call a function]({%slug window/how-to/calling-functions-in-windows%})in it from a handler defined in the main page.
+It is also important to avoid adding event handlers from one context into the other (e.g., an OnClientClose handler should not be added inside the Content Page).
+If you need to execute logic in the content page, you can [call a function]({%slug window/how-to/calling-functions-in-windows%}) in it from a handler defined in the main page.

 ## Getting a Reference to a RadWindow from the Main Page

 The first thing you need to do with a popup is to show it.
-The [Opening Windows]({%slug window/getting-started/opening-windows%})article explains the different ways, and one of the easiest is to get a direct reference to the control and show it.
+The [Opening Windows]({%slug window/getting-started/opening-windows%}) article explains the different ways, and one of the easiest is to get a direct reference to the control and show it.
 Here are a few examples:

 >caption Example 1: Get a reference to a RadWindow declared in the markup or in the Windows collection of a RadWindowManager.